Weak relative Dixmier property and Popa's intertwining technique for type III subfactors: Introduction

 Recall that a diffuse von Neumann algebra $M$ is \emph{solid} \cite{Oz03} if for every diffuse von Neumann subalgebra $A\subset M$ with expectation, the relative commutant $A'\cap M$ is amenable.
 In this case, every non-amenable subfactor $N\subset M$ with expectation is \emph{prime}, meaning that it does not admit a decomposition $N=P\ovt Q$ into a tensor product of two diffuse von Neumann algebras.
 Thus, solidity may be regarded as a strong form of indecomposability with respect to tensor product decompositions.
 More generally, for an inclusion $B\subset M$ of von Neumann algebras with expectation, we say that \emph{$M$ is solid relative to $B$} if for any projection $p\in M$ and von Neumann subalgebra $A\subset pMp$ with expectation such that $A\not\preceq_MB$, the relative commutant $A'\cap pMp$ is amenable.

 We present two independent applications of Theorem~\ref{thmC}, each of which yields relatively solid type~III factors.

-\textbf{Application to Popa's spectral gap rigidity.} Popa's malleable deformation and spectral gap rigidity principle \cite{Po03,Po06a} has been a powerful tool in the analysis of tracial von Neumann algebras, but its extension to type III settings has proved challenging, particularly for type III subalgebras.
+\textbf{Application to Popa's spectral gap rigidity.} Popa's \emph{malleable deformation} and \emph{spectral gap rigidity} principle \cite{Po03,Po06a} has been a powerful tool in the analysis of tracial von Neumann algebras, but its extension to type III settings has proved challenging, particularly for type III subalgebras.
 Partial generalizations have been obtained in \cite{HI15b,Ma16,HI17}.
-Using Theorem~\ref{thmC}, we overcome these difficulties and establish a spectral gap argument that applies to type III subalgebras with expectation.
-See Subsection \ref{Spectral gap rigidity}.
+Using Theorem~\ref{thmC} and making use of Marrakchi's aforementioned results on relative bicentralizers~\cite{Ma23}, we overcome these difficulties and establish a spectral gap argument that applies to type III subalgebras with expectation.

 As an application, we obtain the following rigidity theorem for Bernoulli crossed products, extending the main results of~\cite{Po03,CI08,Ma16}.

 \begin{thmA} Let $\Gamma$ be a discrete group, $(B_0,\varphi_0)$ an amenable von Neumann algebra with a faithful normal state, and consider the Bernoulli shift action